-93. Plaintiff restates the allegations set forth above as if fully rewritten herein.

-94. Defendants manufactured, distributed, advertised, promoted, and sold INVOKANA.

-95. At all relevant times, Defendants knew of the use for which INVOKANA was intended, and impliedly warranted the product to be of merchantable quality and safe and fit for such use.

-96. Defendants were aware that consumers, including Plaintiff, would use INVOKANA for treatment of type 2 diabetes and for other purposes, including but not limited to weight loss, and reduced blood pressure.

-97. INVOKANA was neither safe for its intended use nor of merchantable quality, as impliedly warranted by Defendants, in that INVOKANA has dangerous propensities when used as intended and can cause serious injuries, including diabetic ketoacidosis, kidney failure, myocardial infarction, amputations, and stroke.
+- 93. Plaintiff restates the allegations set forth above as if fully rewritten herein. - 94.
+Defendants manufactured, distributed, advertised, promoted, and sold INVOKANA. - 95.
+At all relevant times, Defendants knew of the use for which INVOKANA was intended, and impliedly warranted the product to be of merchantable quality and safe and fit for such use. - 96.
+Defendants were aware that consumers, including Plaintiff STEPHEN WILEY, would use INVOKANA for treatment of type 2 diabetes and for other purposes, including but not limited to weight loss, and reduced blood pressure. - 97.
+INVOKANA was neither safe for its intended use nor of merchantable quality, as impliedly warranted by Defendants, in that INVOKANA has dangerous propensities when used as intended and can cause serious injuries, including amputations, diabetic ketoacidosis, acute kidney failure, stroke, and heart attack.

-98. At all relevant times, Defendants intended that INVOKANA be used in the manner used by Plaintiff, and Defendants impliedly warranted it to be of merchantable quality, safe, and fit for such use, despite the fact that INVOKANA was not adequately tested.

-99. Defendants were aware that consumers, including Plaintiff, would use INVOKANA as marketed by Defendants.
-As such, Plaintiff was a foreseeable user of INVOKANA.

-100. Upon information and belief, Plaintiff and/or his health care professionals were at all relevant times in privity with Defendants.

-101. INVOKANA was dangerous and defective when Defendants placed it into the stream of commerce because of its propensity to cause Plaintiff's injuries.

-102. Plaintiff and the medical community reasonably relied upon the judgment and sensibility of Defendants to sell INVOKANA only if it was indeed of merchantable quality and safe and fit for its intended use.

-103. Defendants breached their implied warranty to consumers, including Plaintiff.
-INVOKANA was not of merchantable quality, nor was it safe and fit for its intended use.

-104. Plaintiff and his physicians reasonably relied upon Defendants' implied warranty for INVOKANA when prescribing and ingesting INVOKANA.

-105. Plaintiff's use of INVOKANA was as prescribed and in a foreseeable manner as intended, recommended, promoted, and marketed by Defendants.

-106. INVOKANA was expected to reach and did in fact reach consumers, including

-Plaintiff, without substantial change in the condition in which it was manufactured and sold by Defendants.
+- 98. At all relevant times, Defendants intended that INVOKANA be used in the manner used by Plaintiff STEPHEN WILEY, and Defendants impliedly warranted it to be of merchantable quality, safe, and fit for such use, despite the fact that INVOKANA was not adequately tested. - 99.
+Defendants were aware that consumers, including Plaintiff STEPHEN WILEY, would use INVOKANA as marketed by Defendants.
+As such, Plaintiff STEPHEN WILEY was a foreseeable user of INVOKANA. - 100.
+Upon information and belief, Plaintiff STEPHEN WILEY and/or his health care professionals were at all relevant times in privity with Defendants. - 101.
+INVOKANA was dangerous and defective when Defendants placed it into the stream of commerce because of its propensity to cause Plaintiff STEPHEN WILEY'S injuries. - 102.
+Plaintiff STEPHEN WILEY and the medical community reasonably relied upon the judgment and sensibility of Defendants to sell INVOKANA only if it was indeed of merchantable quality and safe and fit for its intended use. - 103.
+Defendants breached their implied warranty to consumers, including Plaintiff STEPHEN WILEY.
+INVOKANA was not of merchantable quality, nor was it safe and fit for its intended use. - 104.
+Plaintiff STEPHEN WILEY and his physicians reasonably relied upon Defendants' implied warranty for INVOKANA when prescribing and ingesting INVOKANA. - 105.
+Plaintiff STEPHEN WILEY'S use of INVOKANA was as prescribed and in a foreseeable manner as intended, recommended, promoted, and marketed by Defendants. - 106.
+INVOKANA was expected to reach and did in fact reach consumers, including Plaintiff STEPHEN WILEY, without substantial change in the condition in which it was manufactured and sold by Defendants.